Aging & Cell Renewal: The Role of Phospholipids

 Even in tissues that are not rapidly replaced, such as neurons, membranes must be continuously maintained through repair and remodeling of their phospholipid structure.

 Mitochondria, which produce cellular energy, rely on their own intact membranes and are continuously renewed through growth, division, and remodeling.
-These processes require phospholipids to build and sustain mitochondrial membranes.
+These processes also require phospholipids to build and sustain mitochondrial membranes.
 When this renewal is impaired, energy production declines as mitochondrial function and turnover are reduced — another defining characteristic of aging.

 Stem cells maintain tissues by continuously producing new cells.
 This process depends on the ability to build new membranes with each division.
 When this capacity declines, tissue renewal slows and function gradually deteriorates.